Sign in

 1const LoginPage = () => { 2 // ... form setup 3 const error = useSelector(state => state.auth.error); 4 5 return ( 6 <div className="login-page"> 7 {/* ... form code */} 8 {error && <p className="error-message">{error}</p>} 9 </div> 10 ); 11};

-To provide a seamless user experience, it's important to persist the user's authentication status across browser sessions.
-This can be achieved by storing the authentication token in local storage and rehydrating the redux store when the app initializes.
+Persisting the user's authentication status across browser sessions is important to provide a seamless user experience.
+This can be achieved by storing the authentication token in local storage and rehydrating the Redux store when the app initializes.

 1export const loginUser = credentials => async dispatch => { 2 try { 3 const response = await authenticationService.login(credentials); 4 dispatch(loginSuccess(response.data)); 5 localStorage.setItem('token', response.data.token); // Storing the token 6 } catch (error) { 7 dispatch(loginFailed(error.message)); 8 } 9};

-When the react app is reloaded or reopened, you need to check if there is a valid token in local storage and update the redux store accordingly.
+When the React app is reloaded or reopened, you need to check for a valid token in local storage and update the Redux store accordingly.
 This process is known as rehydration.
 Here's an example of rehydrating the redux store with the token from local storage:

 1import { store } from './store'; 2 3const token = localStorage.getItem('token'); 4if (token) { 5 store.dispatch(setToken(token)); 6 // Additional logic to validate the token and fetch user details 7}

-To use redux effectively in your react app, you need to export and integrate various redux components and services, such as slices, actions, and the store itself.
+To effectively use Redux in your React app, you need to export and integrate various Redux components and services, such as slices, actions, and the store itself.

 1export const { loginSuccess, logout } = authSlice.actions;

-To connect your react components with redux, you can use the useSelector and useDispatch hooks from react-redux.
-Here's an example of connecting a component to the redux store:
+To connect your React components with Redux, use the useSelector and useDispatch hooks from react-redux.
+Here's an example of connecting a component to the Redux store:

 1import React from 'react'; 2import { useSelector, useDispatch } from 'react-redux'; 3import { logout } from './features/authSlice'; 4 5const UserProfile = () => { 6 const user = useSelector(state => state.auth.user); 7 const dispatch = useDispatch(); 8 9 const handleLogout = () => { 10 dispatch(logout()); 11 localStorage.removeItem('token'); // Clearing the token from local storage 12 }; 13 14 return ( 15 <div> 16 <h1>Welcome, {user.name}</h1> 17 <button onClick={handleLogout}>Logout</button> 18 </div> 19 ); 20}; 21 22export default UserProfile;